-And, while cut flowers don't last forever, you can extend the length of time you'll enjoy them by employing a few simple tricks, including adding lemon juice and sugar to the water, or by lining a vase with lemon slices for visual interest (or, OK, to sometimes hide the stems).
+Although cut flowers don't last forever, you can extend the length of time you'll enjoy them by employing a few simple tricks, including adding lemon juice and sugar to the water, or by lining a vase with lemon slices for visual interest (or, okay, to hide the stems).
 Here's really why you might want to put lemons in with your flowers.

 Often when you purchase a bouquet from the store, it comes with a little flower feeder packet.
-This is a combination of three substances: citric acid, sugar, and an antimicrobial agent.
-They work together to keep the cut blossoms going strong.
+Typically, this is a combination of three substances: citric acid, sugar, and an antimicrobial agent.
+These three ingredients work together to keep the cut blossoms going strong for as long as possible.
 (The citric acid helps open up those stems to allow water in, the sugar provides carbs, and the antimicrobial prevents fungus growth inside the vase.)

-However, if you are using flowers from your own garden (or don't get the little packet of feeder), you can make your own mixture to keep those blossoms happy and looking good.
-Here's where you have to be careful about what you read on the internet: neither aspirin nor vinegar will help your plants.
+But if you're using flowers from your own garden (or the little packet of feeder didn't come with your bouquet), you can make your own mixture to keep those blossoms happy and looking good.
+The internet is full of ideas for homemade plant food, including aspirin and vinegar.
+Don't be fooled — neither works.

 Instead, make a mixture that duplicates the ingredients in the little packet by mixing together: